About Ovarian Cancer*

 - Speak to your gynecologist or a gynecologic oncologist for more information.

 - Have a vaginal-rectal pelvic examination.

-- It is important to note that none of these tests are definitive when used on their own.
+- It is important to note that none of these tests are definitive.
 The only way to confirm

 the presence of ovarian cancer is through a surgical biopsy of the tumor tissue.